p2js/rsformat/README.md

 ### Format Specifiers

 Format specifiers can be used by adding `:` after the format argument, and will format the value differently inside the string.
-See the [rust format docs](https://doc.rust-lang.org/std/fmt/#syntax) for more detailed information on format specifiers.
+See the [rust format docs](https://doc.rust-lang.org/std/fmt/) for more detailed information on format specifiers.

 This implementation differs from the rust one in a few ways:

 - Rather than escaping the braces using `{{` or `}}`, the formatting colon can be escaped using `::`.
-- different parameters are referenced using `rs.ref(n)` rather than the number literal `n`.
+- Different parameters are referenced using `rs.ref(n)` rather than the number literal `n`.
-- To separate a formatting specifier from the rest of the string without adding a space, an extra closing colon must be added (eg. `:#?:foo`- specifier gets parsed as `:#?`)
+- To separate a formatting specifier from the rest of the string without adding a space, an extra closing colon must be added (eg. `:#?:foo` - specifier gets parsed as `:#?`)
 - The `-` sign (unused in rust) is unsupported.
 - Pointer format type `p` is unsupported.
 - Hexadecimal debug types `x?` and `X?` are unsupported.